 Getting prequalified is the best and only real way to find out what VA rates you qualify for–no matter your credit score.

+The good news is that loans for Veterans with bad credit are very common.
+It may be easier than you think to get a good rate on VA loan with bad creditor a low credit score.
+The first step is to get prequalified.
 If you’d like to start the process and find out the VA loan rate you qualify for, call SoCal VA Homes at 949-268-7742 today!
 Our team of Senior VA Loan technicians will work through the process with you to achieve the best possible rate.